Xiaomi USB Type-C 65W Power Adapter ADC6501TM Teardown

 Use POWER-Z to trigger the fast charging mode, and the result suggests that the adapter fails to support any popular fast charging mode.

-Use POWER-Z to trigger PD mode, and the result suggests that all the max currents that the adapter support in different voltage under PD mode is completely consistent with the data on the product package.
+Use POWER-Z to trigger PD mode, and the result suggests that all the max currents that the adapter supports in different voltages under PD mode are completely consistent with the data on the product package.

 All the adapter components